 If you are receiving benefits, the monthly benefit will be increased on each review date by the CPI.

 Premiums are waived while we pay you

-You do not have to pay premiums, including the policy fee and stamp duty, for the period during which you are receiving a Total Disability Benefit or Partial Disability Benefit.
+You do not have to pay premiums, policy fees and stamp duty, for the period during which you are receiving a Total Disability Benefit or Partial Disability Benefit.